 On November 2, 2020 the GOI issued Law No. 11/2020 (original Indonesian copy) on Job Creation that amended several previous laws including those on fisheries, agriculture, halal certification and the food sector.
-However, a Constitutional Court ruling on November 25, 2021, found that the passing of the Omnibus Law was unconstitutional as it ran counter to the principles of Indonesia's legislation process.
-The Court ordered lawmakers to revise the law by November 2023, specifying that if no revisions are made by that deadline, the law will become defunct.
-The new law aims to simplify investment-related laws to generate a more competitive business climate.
+The new law aims to simplify investment-related laws to generate a more competitive business climate and to focus on simplification of business licenses requirements.
 Several implementing regulations for this law have been issued this year, including:

-- Government Regulation No. 5/2021 regarding the Administration of Risk-Based Business Licensing - Government Regulation No. 26/2021 regarding the Administration of the Agricultural Sector - Government Regulation No. 29/2021 regarding the Administration of the Trade Sector - Government Regulation No. 39/2021 regarding the Administration of Halal Products Assurance Sector - Ministry of Agriculture Regulation No. 15/2021 regarding the Business and Product Standards for Risk-based Business Licensing Administration in the Agricultural Sector - Ministry of Trade Regulation No. 20/2021, amended by Regulation No. 25/2022 regarding Import Policies and Arrangement - BPOM Regulation No. 10/2021 regarding the Business and Product Standards for Riskbased Business Licensing Administration in the Drug and Food Sector - Government Regulation No. 27/2021 regarding Business Process in the Maritime and Fisheries Sector - Ministry of Marine Affairs and Fisheries (MoMAF) Regulation No. 24/2021 on the Establishment of Fishery Commodity Balance and Import Allocation Distribution of Fishery Commodities.
+• Government Regulation No. 5/2021 regarding the Administration of Risk-Based Business Licensing

+- Government Regulation No. 26/2021 regarding the Administration of the Agricultural Sector - Government Regulation No. 29/2021 regarding the Administration of the Trade Sector - Government Regulation No. 39/2021 regarding the Administration of Halal Products Assurance Sector - Ministry of Agriculture Regulation No. 15/2021 regarding the Business and Product Standards for Risk-based Business Licensing Administration in the Agricultural Sector - Ministry of Trade Regulation No. 20/2021, amended by Regulation No. 25/2022 regarding Import Policies and Arrangement - BPOM Regulation No. 10/2021 regarding the Business and Product Standards for Riskbased Business Licensing Administration in the Drug and Food Sector - Government Regulation No. 27/2021 regarding Business Process in the Maritime and Fisheries Sector - Ministry of Marine Affairs and Fisheries (MoMAF) Regulation No. 24/2021 on the Establishment of Fishery Commodity Balance and Import Allocation Distribution of Fishery Commodities.